nixwiz/sensu-go-elasticsearch/README.md

 The preferred way of installing and deploying this plugin is to use it as an Asset.
-If you would like to compile and install the plugin from source or contribute to it, download the latest version or create an executable script from this source.
+If you would like to compile and install the plugin from source or contribute to it, download the latest version or create an executable from this source.

 From the local path of the sensu-go-elasticsearch repository: